 A Sanctions Board decision can only be issued after a record in a case is closed.
 This means that all submissions have been received, any interim procedural motions have been addressed, and the hearing (if any) has been held.
 Following close of record, the Sanctions Board deliberates and drafts a decision.
 There is no deadline for this part of the process, which is fact-specific and depends on the complexity of the case.
 In the past 5 years, a decision has generally been published within 3-4 months of close of record, on average.

 Only after a sanctions case is closed and a decision is issued, information about the sanction, including identity of respondents, can be made public.
-In cases where no sanction is imposed and a proceeding is terminated, the respondents’ identity is not made public.
+Indeed, all final sanctions are made public on the date that they are imposed by the World Bank Group.
+In decisions where the Sanctions Board does not impose a sanction and a proceeding is therefore terminated, the respondents’ identities are not made public.

 For more information, please see Section III.A, sub-paragraphs 6.3(a), 8.2(a), 10.3, and 11.5 of the World Bank Sanctions Procedures and other parallel procedures for MIGA, IFC, and IBRD/IDA Private Sector projects as may apply in an individual case.

 The Sanctions Board Secretariat is available to address any questions or requests for clarification from respondents in proceedings before the Sanctions Board.
-We request that any questions be submitted in writing to sanctionsboard@worldbank.org.
+Please submit any questions in writing to sanctionsboard@worldbank.org.